(All Scriptures are NIV unless otherwise noted). )

 THREE DAY CHART

-If you count backwards from Sunday, before dawn, to Wednesday 3 PM, you get four nights and four days.
+If you count backwards from Sunday, before dawn, to Wednesday 3 PM before sunset, you get four nights and four days.
 If you count backwards to Friday you only get two nights and two days.
-Thursday is the only combination that produces three days and three nights.
+Thursday is the only one that provides 3 nights and 3 days when Christ was in the grave/dead before he rose from the dead, before dawn on the first day of the week (Sunday).

 WHY DOESN'T THE YEAR MATCH?